Docs

 Once a release is pushed, Alien's deployment loop handles the rest:

-• Push model: the manager calls cloud APIs to update functions and services directly.
+• Push model: the manager calls cloud APIs to update workers and services directly.
 Updates are immediate.

 • Pull model: agents poll for new releases (~30 seconds) and apply updates locally.